boshtannik/embedded-nano-mesh/README.md

 as it's own address, will keep the message as received and will transit copy of that message further.
 `main.rs`:
 ```
-mesh_node.broadcast(
+let _ = mesh_node.broadcast(
-    NodeString::from("Hello, world!").into_bytes(),
-    3.into(),
+    message.into_bytes(), // Content.
+    10 as LifeTimeType,   // Let message travel 10 devices before being destroyed.
 );
 ```

 ### Send to exact Method
+!The term `echoed message` refers to a duplicated message that has been re-transmitted into the ether by an intermediate device.

-Sends the message to device with exact address in the network.
+Send to exact method - sends the message to device with exact address in the network.
 The `send_to_exact` method requires the following arguments:

-The term "echoed message" refers to a duplicated message that has been re-transmitted into the ether by an intermediate device.

 - `data`: A `PacketDataBytes` instance to hold the message bytes.
 - `destination_device_identifier`: A `ExactAddressType` instance indicating exact target device.